lamideolaniyan/natours/README.md

-# natours project with Jonas Schmedtmann's Advanced CSS Course
+# natours project with Jonas Schmedtmann's Advanced CSS and Sass Course